 - Steak & Veal

 A banquet room in the back is bright and cheerful.
 According to Clementine’s brochure, it can accommodate up to 77 people.
 On the day of our visit, some ladies playing the card game of bridge were sitting at a couple of the tables in the back room.
 Just the day prior the entire restaurant was filled to the brim for a special event.

 In the evenings from Tuesday through Saturday (according to their brochure) there is live entertainment at Clementines.
 Check out Clementine’s website by clicking here to find out more information about their hours, menu and special events.
 The address is 6448 Cypress Creek Pkwy., Houston, Texas 77069.

-Analyzing Clementines and comparing it to clothing…this restaurant has the feel of a favorite pair of comfortable slippers or a cherished and best-loved sweater.
+Analyzing Clementines and comparing it to clothing this restaurant has the feel of a favorite pair of comfortable slippers or a cherished and best-loved sweater.
 My husband and I can see why this is a neighborhood favorite and why patrons keep returning to it decade after decade.